weaviate/weaviate-io/docs/weaviate/core-knowledge/basics.md

 ## What will you learn?

-This guide is all about the basics.
+This section is all about the basics.
 No getting your hands dirty yet, no fancy Kubernetes set-ups, no mixing vector search with BM25, or multi-model configurations.
-Just the core concepts so that you know what we talk about while continuing your Weaviate journey through the getting started guides.
+Just the core concepts so that we are on the same page while continuing your Weaviate journey.

 ## What is Weaviate?